Tesla Brake Hose Replacement Easy DIY Guide

 - Have a friend press the brake pedal several times until brake fluid drips from the bleed valve.

-- Tighten the bleed valve while your friend keeps the brake pedal pressed, and the bleed valve is dripping brake fluid.
+- Tighten the bleed valve while your friend keeps the brake pedal pressed, and let it drip brake fluid.
 You may have to repeat this procedure a few times.

 That’s it.
-Replacing the brake hose on a Tesla is relatively easy and requires about one hour.
+Replacing the brake hose on a Tesla is relatively easy and only takes about an hour.

 Start the procedure by bleeding the brake caliper furthest from the driver when bleeding the brake system.
 This means you should bleed the calipers on vehicles with the steering wheel on the left: 1. right rear, 2; left rear, 3; right front, 4; left front.